codehopelabs/codehopelabs.github.io/_ideas/low-code-training.md

 date: 2023-06-13 06:23
 ---

 Just as there are training programs in digital organizing and data management, progressives should organize a series of low-code trainings for political operatives, to encourage the use of low-code tools in campaigns and other time-strapped organizations.
+Such courses would cover topics like:

+1. Excel macros
+2. Zapier
+3. Airtable
+4. Content management systems like Wordpress
-Such courses would cover topics like Excel macros, Zapier, Airtable, iPhone and Android app builders, Streamlit, and similar tools.
-They could be housed in a variety of organizations, such as the DCCC (for its Red to Blue candidates), the Arena (for a broader segment of operatives), or as a standalone organization.
+5. iPhone and Android app builders, Streamlit

+The training program could be housed in a variety of organizations, such as the DCCC (for its Red to Blue candidates), the Arena (for a broader segment of operatives), or as a standalone organization.
 Such trainings could be funded by a [startup incubator](https://codehopelabs.com/ideas/startup-incubator.html), which could benefit from the creation of temporary low-code tools by incubating startups that productionize such tools for longer-term adoption.

 Low code tools are already in wide use in political organizations, but the full potential of these tools has yet to be unlocked.
 Some examples of low-code tool usage in political organizations include: